JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 - SpotBugs Plugin: Look for various bugs in our program.
 - Maven Fluido Skins: Skins to help in beautify the HTML-generated report
 - Jacoco Maven Plugin: Code coverage runner tool.
+- Maven PIT: Plugin to facilitate mutation testing to increase our confidence on our tests.

 ## Acknowledges / References
 [TBC]